LucasBorboleta/pijersi-certu/docs/INSTALL.md

    | v1.1.0-rc1 | MD5    | C0FE98D92EBBE4C3497233F7C281370F                                 |

-  - The check-sums of the `pijersi-cmalo` UGI servers on `windows` are:
+  - The check-sums of the `pijersi-cmalo` UGI servers on `windows` are in the next table; the release candidates have been removed:

    | Version    | Hash   | Expected hash value                                              |
    | ---------- | ------ | ---------------------------------------------------------------- |